kfathy194/JS-Calculator/README.md

 # JS-Calculator
 Pure javascript calculator designed using HTML/CSS/JS

-Also, It's for learning purposes, so don't take seriously.
+Also, It's for learning purposes, so don't take it seriously.